PicPick: Creation of screenshots

+Screen recording

+As of the version 7.0.0.
+PicPick introduced the screen recorder menu along with various ways of image capture.
+This option gives 2 ways of screen recording - the full screen and the region.
+The records can be saved both in MP4 as well as GIF format.

 Image editing

 In addition to the ability to take a screenshot, PicPick also provides basic editing functions.

 Recent versions also allow the sharing of images via Facebook and Twitter, Email, Skype amongst others.